Procedurally Generating plant stems

 Welded cylinders

 This solves some of our problems!
 We no longer have sharp edges, and the normals blend nicely now that it is all in one connected mesh.
 No UVs yet.
 But, there is one problem!
 We have these weird scronkled regions wherever the tree branches into multiple segments.
-This is due to the fact that the organs' orientation actually rotate in multiple directions when splitting, this throws off the triangle linking.
+This is because the organs' orientation rotates in multiple directions when splitting, this throws off the triangle linking.

 Descronkling